ryanllu/Q-Learning/README.md

-#### Implementation of QLearning model for OpenAI's Reinforcement Learning Environment.
+#### Implementation of Q-Learning Algortihm for OpenAI's Reinforcement Learning Environment.